1911 Revolution: Shanghai

-On 3 November, Shanghai's Tongmenghui and Guangfuhui and merchants led by Chen Qimei, Li Pingsu (李平書), Zhang Chengyou (張承槱), Li Yingshi (李英石), Li Xiehe (李燮和), and Song Jiaoren organized an armed rebellion in Shanghai.
+On 3 November, the Shanghai Tongmenghui and Guangfuhui and merchants led by Chen Qimei, Li Pingsu (李平書), Zhang Chengyou (張承槱), Li Yingshi (李英石), Li Xiehe (李燮和), and Song Jiaoren organized an armed rebellion in Shanghai.
 They received support from local police officers.
 The rebels captured the Jiangnan Workshop on the 4th and captured Shanghai soon afterward.
 On 8 November, they established the Shanghai Military Government and elected Chen Qimei as the military governor.
 He would eventually become one of the founders of the four big families of the Republic of China, along with some of the most well-known families of the era.

 Guizhou

 On 4 November, Zhang Bailin (張百麟) of the revolutionary party in Guizhou led an uprising, along with New Army units and students from the military academy.
 They immediately captured Guiyang, established the Great Han Guizhou Military Government, and chose Yang Jincheng (楊藎誠) and Zhao Dequan (趙德全) as respectively the chief and vice governor.